vkquests/Web_Scraping/README.md

 ## Acknowledgments
 We extend our appreciation to IMDb for providing access to valuable movie data and the open-source community for creating and maintaining the essential Python libraries utilized in this project.

+## Notes
-Note: Revisit the website and rewrite code as needed as the layout of the site may change.
+* Note: Revisit the website and rewrite code as needed as the layout of the site may change.